olivia3395/credit-default-risk/README.md

 # Credit Default Risk

+This repository contains the code and data for the Credit Default Risk Prediction using Machine Learning.

 This project analyzes credit default risk using various machine learning models.
 The goal is to predict whether customers will default on loans based on their credit usage and personal information.
 Different machine learning techniques such as XGBoost, Logistic Regression, and data balancing methods like SMOTE are employed.

 ## Table of Contents